 How about a totally organic pumpkin patch in Portland?
 Seems fitting for our Portland lifestyle of green and sustainable, doesn’t it?
 That’s just a taste of what you’ll find at the Bella Organic pumpkin patch and winery.
 If the name doesn’t automatically get you thinking win-win for adults and kids, we are not sure what will.

 This Portland pumpkin patch has a large and small pumpkin patch and get this… A 2.7 mile, 7 acre Sauvie Island corn maze.
 Not a small one, but great for the adults and older children in your house!
 What’s more, they have a train, farm animals for the youngins and as well as wine and beer on tap!
 I think you’re getting the picture of this one.
 Adults and even dogs are welcome at this Portland pumpkin patch.

 You can’t get much more North in our Portland area than Vancouver, but it is still a part of our beloved Portland.
 We wanted to be sure to include a unique pumpkin patch option for our friends near the border also, and Bi-Zi Farms is the perfect Vancouver pumpkin patch for you.

-At Bi-Zi Farms you’ll find everything from an awesome tunnelled out haystack pyramid, hay rides, corn mazes and cute baby animals covers just about everything you would want in a perfect Portland area pumpkin patch for the entire family.
-They add to all of this with face painting, pony rides and even a free hot drink with admission, making it a must see in Vancouver area!
+At Bi-Zi Farms you’ll find everything from an awesome tunneled out haystack pyramid, hayrides, corn mazes, and cute baby animals cover just about everything you would want in a perfect Portland area pumpkin patch for the entire family.
+They add to all of this with face painting, pony rides and even a free hot drink with admission, making it a must-see in the Vancouver area!